swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 3. Arguments in the wrapper attribute and other default arguments to the property-wrapper initializers become resilient and are also evaluated in the callee rather than the caller.

 One of the motivating use-cases for property-wrapper parameters is the ability to pass a projected value, which makes this approach unviable with out a significant type-checking performance impact or unintuitive restrictions.
 Further, making arguments in the wrapper attribute resilient is inconsistent with default arguments.
 Finally, caller-side property wrapper application has useful semantics.
 For example, for property wrappers that capture the file and line number to log a message or assert a precondition, it's much more useful to capture the location where the argument is provided rather than the location of the parameter declaration.

+### Passing a property-wrapper storage instance directly

+A previous revision of this proposal supported passing a property-wrapper storage instance to a function with a wrapped parameter directly because the type of such a function was in terms of the property-wrapper type.
+A big point of criticism during the first review was that the backing storage type should be an artifact of the function implementation, and not exposed to function callers through the type system.

+Keeping the property-wrapper storage type private is consistent with how property wrappers work today.
+Unless a property wrapper projects its storage type via `projectedValue`, the storage type itself is meant to be private, implementation detail that cannot be accessed by API clients.

 ## Future directions